mariyatom/Tic-Tac-Toe-Game/README.md

 function checkForWin(symb) {

     // the function takes a string as an argument ("X" or "O")
-    // *in this example we called the argument 'symb', short for symbol, but you can call it whatever you want. (hint: bananas)
+    // *in this example we called the argument 'symb', short for symbol, but you can call it whatever you want (hint: bananas)

     // it needs to check if that symbol appears three times in a row in the board cells

-    // it will need to check for horizontal, vertical AND diagonal victories
+    // it will need to check for horizontal, vertical, AND diagonal victories

     // and a boolean to keep track of if we found a winning line of symbols (like let gameIsOver = false/true)